Josh Hawley: Venezuela

 On April 3, 2019, Hawley was part of a group of eight Republicans and seven Democrats to sponsor the Venezuelan Emergency Relief, Democracy Assistance and Development (VERDAD) Act, which was aimed at recognizing Juan Guaidó as the president of Venezuela rather than Nicolás Maduro.
 The bill would provide $200 million in aid for Venezuela, $200 million in aid for neighboring countries accepting Venezuelan refugees, revoke U.S. visas from sanctioned Venezuelan officials, and remove sanctions on officials not accused of human rights abuses who recognized Guaidó.

+In 2026, Hawley voted against a War Powers Resolution on the 2026 United States strikes in Venezuela.

+Gasoline taxes

+In May 2026, Hawley introduced a bill to suspend federal gasoline taxes.

 Gun policy

 Hawley received a 93% rating from the National Rifle Association (NRA) for 2018 and an 86% rating for 2016.
-He does not support an assault weapons ban, but does support some gun-control measures, including strengthening background checks, banning bump stocks, and banning mentally ill people from having guns.
+He does not support an assault weapons ban, but does support some gun-control measures, including strengthening the National Instant Criminal Background Check System, banning bump stocks, and banning mentally ill people from having guns.
 During his Senate campaign, Hawley used National Media as a media consultant, the same firm the NRA employs.